LeetLLM

 and then solved for the best allocation under the transformer training-cost approximation C≈6NDC \approx 6NDC≈6ND.
 That optimization produced the strongly parameter-heavy split above.
 Chinchilla later re-fit the compute-optimal frontier and got the much more balanced 0.500.500.50/0.500.500.50 result.

-What this means: Kaplan said: if you get 10x more compute, spend most of it on a bigger model (about 5x bigger) and only a little more data (about 2x more).
+Kaplan-style scaling: If you get 10x more compute, spend most of it on a bigger model (about 5x bigger) and only a little more data (about 2x more).
 This led to the strategy of building very large models on modest datasets.

 allocation-exponents.py